 • Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits in any tight driveway for small roofing tear-offs while maintaining shingle weight per single haul.
+The 10-yard can fits a tight driveway for small shingle projects, keeping weight within a single haul limit.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Westminster home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.